greenelab/deep-review/sections/04_study.md

 using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
-Evolutionary coupling analysis (ECA) is effective for proteins with a very large number (>1000) of sequence homologs [@doi:10.1371/journal.pone.0028766], but fares poorly for proteins without many sequence homologs.
+Evolutionary coupling analysis (ECA) is effective for proteins with a very large number (>1000) of sequence homologs [@doi:10.1371/journal.pone.0028766], but otherwise fares poorly for proteins without many sequence homologs.
 By combining ECA with a few other protein features, shallow neural network-based methods such as MetaPSICOV [@doi:10.1093/bioinformatics/btu791] and CoinDCA-NN [@doi:10.1093/bioinformatics/btv472] have shown some advantage over ECA for proteins with few sequence homologs, but their accuracy is far from optimal.
-In recent years, various architectures have been explored for contact prediction.
+In recent years, deeper architectures have been explored for contact prediction.
-For example, Di Lena et al. introduced a deep spatio-temporal neural network (up to 100 layers) that utilizes both spatial and temporal features to predict protein contacts[@doi:10.1093/bioinformatics/bts475].
+For example, Di Lena et al. introduced a deep spatio-temporal neural network (up to 100 layers) that utilizes both spatial and temporal features to predict protein contacts [@doi:10.1093/bioinformatics/bts475].
 Eickholt and Cheng combined deep belief networks and boosting techniques to predict protein contacts [@doi:10.1093/bioinformatics/bts598] and trained deep networks by layer-wise unsupervised learning followed by fine-tuning of the entire network.